BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 - [TQDM](https://tqdm.github.io/) -> TQDM is used to show the progress bar of the scripts.

 ## Contributing

-Feel free to contribute to this project, as it is open source and i'll be glad to accept your pull request.
-If you have any questions, feel free to contact me at any of my Social Networks in my [GitHub Profile](https://github.com/BrenoFariasdaSilva).
+If you want to contribute to this project, please read the Contributing section of the [Main README](../README.md) file, as well as the [CONTRIBUTING](../CONTRIBUTING.md) file in this repository.

 ## License: